philfrei/SiVi/README.md

 ## Compiling and Running SIVI

-If you don't wish to fork the project, you can download, compile and run [sivisource.zip](sivisource.zip).
-This file holds all the source code needed to run SIVI.
-This code is configured to run with Java 11 or higher.
+If you don't wish to fork the project, you can download and run SiVi-1.0.1-SNAPSHOT.jar with the following command: java -jar SiVi-1.0.1-SNAPSHOT.jar

-#### Instructions for downloading and running from source

-1. Download to a suitable project folder and extract all.
-3. Open a command shell and navigate to the project folder (holds the **src/** folder)
-4. To compile, execute the following command:
-   `javac -d compiled/ --module-source-path src/main/java -m siviModule`
-5. To run, execute the following command:
-   `java -p compiled/ -m siviModule/com.adonax.sivi.LaunchSivi`
+This file is located in the /target directory.
+The program is configured to run with Java 11 or higher.

 ## The GUI Explained